LarsEckart/whats-not-to-like-about-this-code/README.md

 What’s Not To Like About This Code?
 ===================================

-Clarify what problem you see in the code, rather than how you would improve it.
+Clarify what problem(s) you see in the code, rather than how you would improve it.

 Practical Task